AzharSabbir/DigitalArena-Project-ASP.Net/README.md

 ## ⚠️ Important Note on Demo Content

-Due to free-tier hosting and limited storage, only a select number of products are available for full preview functionality.
-You can test the core features with the following items:
+Due to free-tier hosting and limited storage, only a few products currently have full preview functionality.
+Some UI bugs may also appear due to hosting limitations, but they will be fixed soon.
+You can test the core features using the following items:

 -   **Interactive 3D Models:**
     -   Shoe 3D Model